andreapedrini01/spMV-investigation/Deliverable1/README.md

 ## Validation

-GPU results are compared element-wise against the CPU CSR implementation.
-Default tolerance is 1e-4 (configurable via command line).
-Mismatches are reported with index and values for debugging.
+GPU results are validated against the CPU CSR implementation by computing the sum of absolute differences across all output elements, following the same approach used in the course labs.